 What’s Included: Quite a lot.
 On small ship cruises, shore excursions planned for Tauck-only passengers; all gratuities to Tauck guides, ship staff, local guides and drivers, bar and restaurants beverages, port charges, luggage handling, transfers, hotel accommodations and airport transfers upon arrival and departure when noted.

 -Europe: River itineraries, offered from April through October, include waterways in Belgium and Holland; Rhine and Moselle; Main and Danube; Rhone and Soane, and the Seine.
+N.B.
+The Douro will be added in 2020 – see below.
 In fact, string together cruises and sail from Amsterdam to Budapest (15 days) and even continue on another week to the Danube to the Black Sea.

 N.B.
 Selected cruises aboard the riverboats (20 in 2017) cater to families with activities ashore such as hiking and cycling, riding a cog railway and how about this, a scavenger hunt in the Louvre!
 On board, kids hear about the legends of the Lorelei and participate in cooking demonstrations and chocolate tasting.
 Riverboats EMERALD and SAPPHIRE will each have 14 cabins converted to handle a family of four.
 See the firm’s website for the Tauck Bridges ebrochure for kids that describes the destinations and activities for a family vacation.

 Two riverboats carrying just 130 passengers each entered service in 2016 – the GRACE in April and JOY in June, then in 2018 ESPRIT and TREASURES with 118 passengers.